UConn-NIDCR T90/R90 Research Training Program

 B.S., Biomolecular Sciences, Central Connecticut State University

 In the near future, I would like to incorporate the knowledge I have gained during my years of research into investigating new pathways of cancer therapy, in the academic or industrial setting.

 Undergraduate Degree: Molecular and Cell Biology, University of Connecticut

 After I complete the D.M.D./Ph.D. program, I intend to integrate my NMR skills with a better understanding of healthy and diseased periodontium through completion of a residency program in periodontology.
 This will allow me to identify the most important questions that affect periodontal health and to apply my skillset to them through multiple avenues including NMR-based metabolomics studies of the oral flora, structural studies of inflammatory proteins and studies of disordered proteins that are involved with biomineralization.
 Over the longer term, I would like to obtain a position as faculty at a dental school so that I can teach, conduct research and see patients.

 I chose to attend UConn because of the high quality of School of Dental Medicine and the unique opportunities it offers for clinicians and scientists.
 The School of Dental Medicine is renowned in Connecticut for being an outstanding institution.
 This status reflects the excellent training that it offers to its students.
 In particular, the strong emphasis on basic science makes the curriculum well designed.
 During my time here, I have also learned how important it is to get immersed in the community and to get involved in ways outside of strictly science and dental medicine.

 My long-term career objectives are to incorporate research and clinical dentistry to make a career as a clinician-scientist.
-The PhD program at UCHC provides an excellent environment to train and work with accomplished minds from diverse backgrounds that will help me achieve my professional goals.
+The Ph.D. program at UConn Health provides an excellent environment to train and work with accomplished minds from diverse backgrounds that will help me achieve my professional goals.